t41372/deepseek-ocr.rs/bindings/python/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-This project follows these standards:
+The python binding follows these standards:

-- ✅ 100% test coverage
 - ✅ Type checked with mypy (strict mode)
 - ✅ Linted with ruff
 - ✅ Python 3.10+ best practices
-- ✅ Conventional commits for git history

 ## 📝 License